varun7860/Artificial-Intelligence/README.md

 # Artificial-Intelligence
 Artificial Intelligence(AI) is a simulation of human intelligence in machines with the help of complex algorithms.
 These machines are programmed to think like humans and mimic their actions.
+The Artificial Intelligence is classified into 3 main types:
+1. Artificial Narrow Intelligence(ANI-Weak AI):
+2. Artificial General Intelligence(AGI- Strong AI):
+3. Artificial Super Intelligence(ASI- Super AI):

 ## Sub Catagories of AI
 1. Machine Learning